You have successfully germinated your cannabis seeds and are all set. Only a few months left until your first harvest!

 What if stretching gets out of hand?

-- Problems with nutrients - stretched plants will put their energy mainly into growing taller when that energy could be better used for even growth.
+- Problems with nutrients - tall plants will put their energy mainly into growing taller when that energy could be better used for even growth.

 - Burnt plants - tall cannabis plants are more likely to grow too close to the light source, putting them at risk of burning.